yguitton/training-material/topics/statistics/tutorials/flexynesis_unsupervised/tutorial.md

 {: .hands_on}
 > <question-title></question-title>
 >
-> 1. Which one of Louvain and k-means have better concordance?
+> 1. Which of the clusterings has better concordance with the known cell type?
+Louvain and k-means?
 >
 > > <solution-title></solution-title>
 > >